SiliconLabs/wisun-br-linux/README.md

 Under the hood, when `neighbor_proxy` is in use:
    - NDP proxy (`/proc/sys/net/ipv6/conf/*/proxy_ndp`) is enabled
-   - Wi-SUN nodes are automatically added to neighbor proxy list (user can dump them with `ip -6 neigh show proxy`)
+   - Wi-SUN nodes are automatically added to the neighbor proxy list (user can dump them with `ip -6 neigh show proxy`)
    - IPv6 routes are automatically added for the Wi-SUN nodes (user can dump them with `ip -6 route show`).